ehmicky/spyd/docs/algorithm.md

 ## Measuring cost

-_Problem_: Measuring adds a small performance cost:

-- retrieving timestamps
-- making the function call itself (even if the task is empty)
-- repeatedly checking whether the measuring loop should end
-- loading the measuring logic and/or processes

-That cost increases a task's apparent time but is unrelated to the task itself.
+_Problem_: Measuring typically requires retrieving timestamps.
+Doing so increases a task's apparent duration but is unrelated to the task itself.
+This is a concern especially when the task's duration is close to the duration spent retrieving timestamps.

-_Solution_: Those costs are estimated by measuring an empty function then subtracting it from the measures.

-The task is also looped in order to decrease the percentage of the measure related to the measuring cost.
+_Solution_: The task is looped in order to decrease the percentage of the measure related to retrieving timestamps.

 ## Time resolution